 If you were born in Australia or are a citizen by descent, then you can divorce in Australia even if you are currently living overseas.
 However, you will need an address in Australia to receive “service” of documents from the Court.
 You can use your spouse’s address in Australia as your address for service, but you will need to write an affidavit explaining why you have given the address of your spouse when you are separated.

 The second requirement for a divorce in Australia is that at least one spouse believes there is no reasonable likelihood of reconciliation.

 You are not required to prove that you have attempted reconciliation.
-However, if you have been married for under two years, then you do need to produce a certificate from a family counsellor showing that you have explored the possibility of reconciliation.
-You must seek the court’s permission for not attending counselling.
+However, if you have been married for under two years, then you do need to produce a counselling certificate from a family counsellor showing that you have attended counselling and have explored the possibility of reconciliation.
+You must seek the court’s permission to not be required to attend counselling.
 In special circumstances, such as when there are allegations of domestic violence, an applicant can receive an exemption from this requirement.

 Requirement 3: Separation for at least a Year

 The third requirement to obtaining a divorce is that you must have been separated from your spouse for at least 12 months and 1 day.
 This separation period is to provide both parties the chance to see if the relationship can be reconciled.
 It’s also possible for couples to remain legally married but separated, even after the separation period has been achieved.

 The final requirement is that you produce a marriage certificate.
 It is important that the names that you list on your application for a divorce are exactly the same as the names that are on your marriage certificate.